Netflix/dynomite/README.md

 + **timeout**: The timeout value in msec that we wait for to establish a connection to the server or receive a response from a server.
 By default, we wait indefinitely.
 + **preconnect**: A boolean value that controls if dynomite should preconnect to all the servers in this pool on process start.
 Defaults to false.
 + **data_store**: An integer value that controls if a server pool speaks redis (0) or memcached (1) or other protocol.
 Defaults to redis (0).
++ **requirepass**: The password for authentication.
+Clients will need to authenticate to dynomite with the same password as dynomites authenticates itself to the datastore. (note that this is not supported for memcache yet)
 + **auto_eject_hosts**: A boolean value that controls if server should be ejected temporarily when it fails consecutively server_failure_limit times.
 See [liveness recommendations](notes/recommendation.md#liveness) for information.
 Defaults to false.
 + **server_retry_timeout**: The timeout value in msec to wait for before retrying on a temporarily ejected server, when auto_eject_host is set to true.
 Defaults to 30000 msec.
 + **server_failure_limit**: The number of consecutive failures on a server that would lead to it being temporarily ejected when auto_eject_host is set to true.
 Defaults to 2.